ServerlessLife/serverless-spy/doc/writing_tests.md

 ```
 ## Writing test

-There are several ways how can you write a test.
+There are several ways that you can use to write a test.

 ## Waiting for the event to occur